 My most memorable is the first scene of mine in the film which was shot in Hong Kong in a bar with Emraan.
 I had long dialogues in this scene.
 The torture scene is the best scene in the film.
 After eight hours of shooting this scene Anil dada my make up man, the spot boys on the set everyone congratulated me for my performance.
 You know an actor constantly needs to be reminded that he is doing a good job because at times even while filming you tend to get disheartened.
 At times you feel may be your role gets edited.
 It feels good to be appreciated.

-What was your first reaction when you bagged this
+What was your first reaction when you bagged this film?

 You know when I got this film my first reaction was that I told my friend that "Thank God, at least my kids will be able to see a DVD of my one film."
 You can imagine how the feeling must be for a boy who avoids Hindi films and Hindi music like plague but comes to Mumbai five years ago, lives in Churchgate with just a cell number, and suddenly after five years gets a big twenty crore Bollywood film which will release with 400 prints.
 Obviously I feel on the top of the world.
 I think after the first show I will be able to explain the feeling in a better way.